 Association of Pension Lawyers, ConTrA - The Contentious Trusts Association, Financial Services Lawyers Association, Chancery Bar Association, Lincoln's Inn.

 Before coming to the Bar, alongside his academic studies, Henry taught Latin language and literature at the universities of Oxford and Cambridge and at Birkbeck, University of London.
 He has also previously worked as an editorial consultant at the London Review of Books.

 Henry maintains his Classical and literary interests and speaks basic German, Italian and French.
-He enjoys foreign travel, cinema, theatre and spending time with his young family.

 Bar Membership Number: 21370

 VAT Registration Number: 166 0800 21